 Not only do these series build on canonical noir’s content, but they also implicitly interrogate noir as a designation.
 The term has a contested history, and has been applied retrospectively to many films and novels.
 The genre’s visualization of good and evil clearly contains racialized and sometimes racist overtones.
 By way of an example, Raymond Chandler’s comment in The Simple Art of Murder that ‘the streets were dark with something more than night’ is one that immediately springs to mind.
 Perhaps the supersaturated, stylistically experimental noir of David Peace is the closest point of comparison to these two authors’ work, especially as his vision of West Yorkshire stretches across four books too.
 Lee Horsley describes Peace as James Ellroy’s and Walter Mosley’s ‘closest equivalent’ in Britain, commenting on the bleakness of his worldview and his tormented prose.
 But when Peace examines Leeds’s Harehills and Chapeltown in his novel about the Yorkshire Ripper Nineteen Seventy-Seven, for instance, he turns these areas pallid, despite their long and proud histories of Afro-Caribbean and South Asian migration.
 Investigating the linked murders of local prostitutes and other vulnerable women, Nineteen Seventy-Seven’s policeman protagonist Bob Fraser sees ‘[t]hree Pakistani women in black’ cross the road, and at the same moment Bob thinks, ‘The sun goes behind a cloud and I can feel the night, the endless fucking night I’ve always felt.’
-Like Chandler, Peace’s noir is thus entangled from its roots with racial politics.
-Characters’ casual racism, offensive language and police brutality towards ethnic minority suspects reflect the 1970s context in deeply shocking ways.
+Like Chandler, from its roots Peace’s noir is entangled with racial politics.
+Characters’ casual racism, offensive language and police brutality towards ethnic-minority suspects reflect the 1970s context in deeply shocking ways.
 However, despite his alertness to racism, Peace’s primary focus in the quartet is on white working-class men.
 The novelist’s non-white characters largely serve as foils to the narrative unfolding of the damaged psyches of Bob and his alcoholic journalist counterpart Jack Whitehead.
 By contrast, the British Asian noir writers Alam and Dhand cross national borders and social divisions while considering a range of skin tones, cultural backgrounds and psychological profiles.

 In terms of its form, noir has elastic generic boundaries and is capacious and inclusive, as Paul Duncan explains: ‘Noir can be applied to any work – especially one involving crime – that is notably dark, brooding, cynical, complex and pessimistic.’
 Unlike its close relative the hardboiled crime novel, noir fiction does not need to feature an investigator, even an unorthodox and ethically questionable one.
 Indeed, in three of Dhand’s four novels (the exception being City of Sinners), his maverick policeman Harry Virdee is not supposed to investigate the series of murders that unfold, due to his suspension, recusal or annual leave.
 Meanwhile, Alam’s protagonists are not involved in law enforcement at all but are instead reluctantly drawn into a criminal underworld.
 Alam and Dhand are thus selected as this article’s key authors for their development of a Bradford noir Alam’s novels in particular being closer to noir than to the hardboiled detective novel.
 The two novelists’ regional version of noir is highly politicized and generically experimental, as it questions and subverts the white loner noir hero while echoing the tenebrous tone identified by Duncan.